Symphony in Two Flats

 Symphony in Two Flats is a 1930 British drama film directed by Gareth Gundrey and starring Ivor Novello, Benita Hume, Jacqueline Logan and Cyril Ritchard.
 It was an adaptation of a successful 1929 West End play of the same title written by Novello.
 Separate versions were made for the United Kingdom and United States releases, with Jacqueline Logan replacing Benita Hume in the American version.

 It was made at Elstree and Islington Studios.
 The film's sets were designed by Alex Vetchinsky.

+It was Gainsbrough's first full length sound film.